Bushel-of-Lemons/LEMO_Vocabulate/README.md

 - **Cross-platform compatibility**: Works on Windows, macOS, and Linux (original is Windows-only)
 - **Flexible input formats**: Analyze text from pandas DataFrames, CSV files, single text files, or folders of text files
-- **Modern Python ecosystem**: Integrates seamlessly with pandas, Jupyter notebooks, and other data science tools
+- **Modern Python ecosystem**: Integrates seamlessly with pandas, Jupyter notebooks, and other data science tools.

 ---